andriana-rds/sims-ISCB2023/README.md

 Import functions to simulate the treatment and the potential outcomes (files SimulTreat.R \& SimulOut.R)

 # Step 5:
-Generate a .csv file with the DGM indices
+Generate a .csv file with the Data Generating Mechnaism (DGM) indices (file dgm_index.R generates the respective dgm_index.csv document, which provides a detailed description for each of the 288 assumed DGMs).

 # Step 6:
 Combine all functions into one and run via an HPC (file simdata_hpc.R)